RafiulAwaL/myCDN/README.md

-# myCDN
+# Local CDN
-A unnecessary project to create own cdn server with NodeJs+Express
+A unnecessary project to create own cdn server with NodeJs+ExpressJs

 # TODO
 Add all content in <b>files</b> folder and inside <b>files</b> dir, create contentFolders in any name.